LHRIC-Electronics/LHRIC-NewMemberAssessment/README.md

 Creating a shared Mongo database is completely free.
 Simply create an account and create a database using MongoDB Atlas.

 For connecting your node application with the Mongo database, We recommend that you use Mongoose (https://www.npmjs.com/package/mongoose).

+### Submission

+Please make and share a Github repository containing all of the files necessary to run your completed web application.
+Best of luck!

+*If there any issues or ambiguities in the instructions, please let us know and we will be happy to fix them*